-- A grievance should be filed in writing, stating the name and address of the person 1. filing it and a brief description of the nature of the complaint. - A grievance should be filed within thirty days after the person became aware of 2. the alleged violation. - The Section 504 Coordinator or someone designated by the Coordinator shall conduct an investigation of the complaint in an impartial manner.
-The investigation may be informal, but it will be thorough and afford all interested persons the opportunity to submit evidence and present witnesses relevant to the complaint. - The Section 504 Coordinator will issue a written decision on the grievance within thirty days of filing.
-The College will take steps to prevent recurrence of any discrimination and to correct discriminatory effects if appropriate. - 5.
-The person filing the grievance may appeal the decision of the Coordinator to the President of the College by a letter to the President so stating submitted within thirty days of the adverse decision.
-The President will make a written decision within thirty days of the appeal.
+- 1. Grievances should be filed in writing, stating the name and address of the person submitting it and a brief description of the nature of the complaint. - 2.
+A grievance should be filed within 30 days after the person became aware of the alleged violation. - 3.
+The section 504 coordinator or someone designated by the coordinator shall conduct an investigation of the complaint in an impartial manner.
+The investigation may be informal, but it will be thorough and afford all interested persons the opportunity to submit evidence and present witnesses relevant to the complaint. - 4.
+The section 504 coordinator will issue a written decision on the grievance within thirty days of filing.
+The University will take steps to prevent recurrence of any discrimination and to correct discriminatory effects if appropriate. - 5.
+The person filing the grievance may appeal the decision of the coordinator to the president of the University by a letter to the president so stating submitted within 30 days of the adverse decision.
+The president will make a written decision within 30 days of the appeal.